peedy2495/tf-ansible-hardening-os/hardening/README.md

 # This playbook is for hardening linux systems.
 Refer current supported distributions in top level [README.md](https://github.com/peedy2495/tf-ansible-hardening-os)

-The playbook has been embed in a terraform deployment to test the rollout behaviours in an virtual enviroment, first.
+This playbook role has been embed in a terraform deployment to test the rollout behaviours in an virtual enviroment, first.
 Using terraform, you have to provide a cloud-init template in your virtual environment.

 ## To harden a physical machine, following prerequisites have to be fullifyied: